 For the multi-grade ones, because they are made to protect the engine across a wide range of operating temperatures.
-Their codes are consists of two parts normally separated by a dash.
+Their codes are consist of two parts normally separated by a dash.
 Let’s take for example the 10W-40.
-The first part, the one with a ‘W’ indicates the oil viscosity in low temperatures; because W is for winter.
+The first part, the one with a ‘W’ indicates the oil viscosity is low temperatures; because W is for winter.
 The second part, which is only a number, shows how thick the oil is at the engine’s regular operating temperature.
-When you look at the one with a W, it must be at lower number (especially if you live in an area where it has mostly cold weather).
+When you look at the one with a W, it must be at a lower number (especially if you live in an area where it has mostly cold weather).
 If the oil is too thick during winter, it won’t definitely flow and circulate easily in your engine.
 They say 5W or 10W are some of the best.
 It still depends on the weather conditions in your area.
 For the second number, prefer a higher one.
-Because if the oil’s too thin or more flowy when the engine is hot, it won’t be able to protect and lubricate well.
+Because if the oil’s too thin or flowier when the engine is hot, it won’t be able to protect and lubricate well.
 Your car will be less efficient.

 Codes for specifications

 To further help you in picking out the correct oil for your car, oil specs are also marked on their labels through codes.
 They should tell you what that particular oil is most suitable for; also, if it is for the engine’s cleanliness, strength, heat resistance, etc. Here are some of the oll specification systems:

 - API (American Petroleum Institute) – provides oil specifications by classifying them in a code that consists of two letters.
 The first letter is going to be either an S or a C. ‘S’ stands for service; meaning it’s for service and passenger vehicles that run on petrol.
 The ‘C’ stands for commercial vehicles running on diesel engines.
 Then, the second letter signifies the quality standard.
 If it’s farther along with the alphabet, it means it is of better quality.
 Thus, SL is better than SA.